Web3-Pi/Ethereum-On-Raspberry-Pi/docs/devices/rpi5/1-setup/4-installation.md

 #### With a HDMI monitor connected
 Look at the displayed log messages.
 If the _rc.local_ configuration script was started, wait for it to finish.
 Otherwise
 - Wait for the cloud update to finish
-- Log into the device using the default user credentials[^1]
+- Log into the device using the default user credentials
 - Reboot the device with the command:
   ```bash
   sudo reboot